Angélique Kidjo: Angélique Kidjo Sings with the Orchestre Philharmonique Du Luxembourg

 On March 31, 2015, Kidjo released her collaboration with the Luxembourg Philharmonic Orchestra.
 The album contains orchestral versions of 9 songs from previous albums and two original songs: Nanae and Otishe.
 All the songs are arranged by Gast Waltzing and David Laborier and the orchestra is conducted by Gast Waltzing.
-The Australian newspaper noted: "Kidjo opens what's arguably her most ambitious album by paying homage to her heroine, Miriam Makeba.
-None of her three previously released versions of Malaika can match the majesty and grandeur of this latest spine-tingling rendition, which features the singer in superlative voice (in Swahili) backed by the strings and wind instruments of the 110-piece Orchestre Philharmonique du Luxembourg.
-Elsewhere, the consummate guitar playing of Kidjo's compatriot Lionel Loueke and Brazilian Romero Lubambo augment conductor-trumpeter Gast Waltzing's sumptuous arrangements.
-Sultry flute and flugelhorn help Kidjo tease the nuances out of Carlos Santana's smouldering "Samba Pa Ti".
-In Fifa and Naima, swelling strings and soaring vocals follow tender cappella intros.
-In Loloye, the strings flutter like a flock of flamingoes as horns ascend like eagles.
-Female backup vocals lift Ominira and the previously unreleased Namae.
-A truly beautiful album, Sings combines the stately qualities of classical music with the coolness of jazz and the fervour of African and Brazilian rhythms.".
 Tony Hillier of Rhythms Magazine described it as "arguably the most ambitious and spiritually arresting album the New York-based West African singer has recorded in a long and distinguished career."
 The album won the Grammy Award for Best Global Music Album category.

 Remain in Light

-Released on June 8, 2018.
-Angélique Kidjo partnered with producer Jeff Bhasker (Rihanna, Kanye West, Harry Styles, Bruno Mars, Drake, Jay-Z) to create Remain in Light.
-The record is a track-by-track re-imagination of Talking Heads' landmark 1980 album, considered to be one of the greatest albums of the 1980s and deeply influenced by music from West Africa, notably Fela Kuti's Afrobeat.
+Released on June 8, 2018, Remain in Light is a track-by-track re-imagination of Talking Heads' landmark 1980 album, considered to be one of the greatest albums of the 1980s Kidjo partnered with producer Jeff Bhasker (Rihanna, Kanye West, Harry Styles, Bruno Mars, Drake, Jay-Z) to create the record, deeply influenced by music from West Africa, notably Fela Kuti's Afrobeat.
 With her version of Remain in Light, Kidjo wanted to celebrate the music of Talking Heads and Brian Eno with her own vocals, as well as percussion, horn orchestrations, and select lyrics performed in languages from her home country.
 Remain in Light features appearances by Ezra Koenig of Vampire Weekend, Blood Orange, Tony Allen, Antibalas Horns, Kidjo's longtime guitarist Dominic James, and percussionist Magatte Sow.
 Visual artist Kerry James Marshall created the album artwork.